c2lang/documentation/documentation/docs/build_system/intro.md

 to that of the c2c binary.

 ### calling directory
-When building these targets, `c2c` is only called __once__.
-This way the compiler knows the target type and all files required.
-Since you might be working in some subdir of your project, c2c will iteratively search dirs to root until *recipe.txt* is found, no need to change dirs to run it!
+When building targets, `c2c` is only called __once__.
+This way the compiler knows the target type and all required files.
+Since you might be working in some subdir of your project, c2c will iteratively search dirs to root until *recipe.txt* is found - no need to change dirs to run it!

-So these 2 calls are equal if *my_project/* contains the *recipe.txt*:
+So these two calls are equal if *my_project/* contains the *recipe.txt*:
 ```
 ~my_project$ c2c
 ~my_project/some_subdir$ c2c